Sustainable Agriculture Institute

 - Ask for an appointment in advance, whenever possible, if they want to talk about a significant matter.

 - Communicate with their immediate supervisor whenever possible.
-Employees can bypass their manager if their manager is out of office or if they are involved in a harassment claim.
+Employees can bypass their manager if their manager is out of the office or if they are involved in a harassment claim.

 - Try to resolve minor disputes with their colleagues before reaching out to their managers.